Some multi-faceted stakeholders are actively involved in driving a scalable campus recruitment process. These include (but are not limited to):

 Depending on the organizational needs, they drive recruiting events and career fairs (in-person and virtually).

 They help candidates throughout the recruitment process - from the interview to hiring and onboarding.

 They monitor and manage talent communities as well as ongoing job-related communications.

 They track recruitment success and strategize on areas of improvement as well as growth.

-The learning: Remember that all these players and components ultimately come together to play an integral role in driving successful campus recruitment.
+Remember that all these players and components ultimately come together to play an integral role in driving successful campus recruitment.
 For a seamless recruitment workflow, the campus recruiter needs to coordinate and communicate with all the key players and manage moving parts from end to end.
 In simpler words, campus recruitment cannot occur in isolation; it needs a village to make it work.